lmos-ai/arc/docs-src/docs/05-spring/integration.md

 ```

 The `arc-spring-boot-starter` library will set up the necessary beans and configurations
 to run the Arc Agents within the Spring Boot application.

+To better understand what Arc Agents Components that loaded see [Manual Setup](/docs/manual_setup).

 ### Agent Scripting